 Until 31 December 2014, there will be two pathways for provisional and limited licence holders to upgrade their licence.

-This policy sets out the requirements to upgrade a limited or provisional immigration adviser licence for those applicants who were granted a licence under the Immigration Advisers Competency Standards 2010 and have not completed the Bay of Plenty Polytechnic’s Graduate Certificate in New Zealand Immigration Advice within 12 months of lodging their upgrade application.
+This policy sets out the requirements to upgrade a limited or provisional immigration adviser licence for those applicants who have completed the Bay of Plenty Polytechnic’s Graduate Certificate in New Zealand Immigration Advice within 12 months of lodging their upgrade application.

 A limited or provisional licence holder may apply to the Registrar to upgrade their licence at any time.

-An upgrade of a licence takes effect from either the date of expiry of the previous licence or the date on which the upgrade is granted, whichever occurs first.
+A licence upgrade takes effect from either the date of expiry of the previous licence or the date on which the upgrade is granted, whichever occurs first.

-The Authority will contact all limited and provisional licence holders before the expiry of their licences to determine whether the adviser wishes to renew or upgrade their licence.
+The Authority will contact all limited and provisional licence holders before the expiry of their licence to determine whether the adviser wishes to renew or upgrade their licence.